zero-to-prod/data-model-helper/README.md

         'cast' => [self::class, 'mapOf'],   // Use the mapOf helper method 'type' => Alias::class,             // Target type for each item
         'level' => 2,                       // The dimension of the array.
 Defaults to 1.
-    ])]
+        'required',                         // Throws PropertyRequiredException when value not present ])]
     public array $Aliases;
 }